Ch3rry-Pi3-AI/MLOps-House-Price-Prediction/README.md

-# **Model Training Stage**
+Perfect 👌 — here’s the next stage’s **README**, adapted for your **deployment branch**.

-This branch extends the **MLOps House Price Prediction** project by implementing the **model training pipeline**.
+It keeps the same professional tone and structure as your earlier stages while introducing Docker, FastAPI, Streamlit, and Docker Compose integration.

-It introduces a modular structure under `src/models/` for estimator creation, orchestration, and CLI, a full test suite under `tests/models/`, and updated automation via `invoke`.
+# **Model Deployment Stage**

-A new notebook supports the **data scientist → ML engineer** workflow:
+This branch extends the **MLOps House Price Prediction** project by implementing the **model deployment pipeline**.

-* `notebooks/04_model_training.ipynb` – interactive development of training and MLflow logging prior to modularisation.
+It introduces a full deployment stack built with **FastAPI** (for inference) and **Streamlit** (for the UI), both containerised using **Docker**, and orchestrated together with **Docker Compose**.

-The pipeline consumes the **engineered features** produced by the feature engineering stage and outputs a **trained model** (`.pkl`), fully logged and registered in **MLflow** with metrics, parameters, tags, and versioning.
+This stage completes the MLOps lifecycle — transforming trained models and preprocessing pipelines into live, user-facing services that can be built, run, and published anywhere.